JimKw1kX/AWS-Web-Scanner/README.md

 # Overview:

 This is the code of the AWS [lambda function](https://github.com/JimSolomon/AWS-Web-Scanner/blob/main/lambda.py) that calls a [docker image](https://github.com/JimSolomon/AWS-Web-Scanner/blob/main/Dockerfile) that runs by [Fargate](https://aws.amazon.com/fargate/) which can host docker images.
-Therefore, users can run web scan on AWS with higher speed, and users can also scan multiple target and store scan results on AWS such as [S3](https://aws.amazon.com/s3/) or [DynamoDB](https://aws.amazon.com/dynamodb/) for further investigation.
+Therefore, users can run web scan on AWS with higher speed with longer runtime than lambda, and users can also scan multiple target and store scan results on AWS such as [S3](https://aws.amazon.com/s3/) or [DynamoDB](https://aws.amazon.com/dynamodb/) for further investigation.

 # Note: This project is licensed under the terms of the MIT license.